Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 ### Example Proxy Install 2 -  Nginx install on Amazon Linux

-Here are some sample steps of installing nginx as a proxy (steps are done on amazon-linx and may need to be adjusted for other distributions)
+Here are some sample steps of installing nginx as a proxy (steps are done on amazon-linux and may need to be adjusted for other distributions)

 1. Install nginx on the server.
 For example: